Professional practice of behavior analysis: Educational

 Direct instruction and Direct Instruction: the former representing the process and the latter a specific curriculum that highlights that process remain both current and controversial in behavior analysis.
 The essential features are a carefully structured fast-paced program based on teacher-directed small group instruction.
 One controversy that remains is that teacher creativity is admonished in the program.
 Even with such issues to be worked out positive gains in reading for the approach have been reported in the literature since 1968.
 An example of the positive gains reported by Meyer (1984) found that 34% of children in the DISTAR group were accepted to college as compared to only 17% of the control school.
 Current research is focused on peer delivery of the program.

 School-wide positive behavior support is based on the use of behavior analytic procedures delivered in an organizational behavior management approach.
 School-wide behavioral support has been increasingly accepted by administrators, lawmakers and teachers as a way to improve safety in classrooms.

 Curriculum-based measurement and curriculum matching is another active area of application.
 Curriculum-based measurement uses rate and reading performance as the primary variable in determining reading levels.
 The goal is to better match children to the appropriate curriculum level to remove frustration as well as to track reading performance over time to see if it is improving with intervention.
 This model also serves as the basis for response to intervention models.

 Functional behavioral assessment was mandated in the United States for children who meet criteria under the individuals with disabilities education act.
 This approach has precluded many procedures for modifying and maintaining children in not just the school system, but in many cases in the regular education setting.
 Even children with severe behavior problems appear to be helped.

 Teaching children to recruit attention has become a very important area in education.
 In many cases one function of children's disruptive behavior is to get attention.

 Hospital settings

 One area of interest in hospitals is the blocking effect—especially for conditioned taste aversion.
-This area of interest is considered important in the prevention of weigh loss during chemotherapy for cancer patients.
+This area of interest is considered important in the prevention of weight loss during chemotherapy for cancer patients.
 Another area of growing interest in the hospital setting is the use of operant-based biofeedback with those suffering from cerebral palsy or minor spinal injuries.

 Brucker's group at the University of Miami has had some success with specific operant conditioning-based biofeedback procedures to enhance functioning.
 While such methods are not a cure, and gains tend to be in the moderate range, they do show ability to help remaining central nervous system cells to regain some control over lost areas of functioning.